 Supplemental glutamine may also reduce glutamine’s relocation from the muscle for other functions.
 For example, glutamine is used by many processes in the body.
 On occasions, the small intestines or immune cells may require additional glutamine, at which point the body may remove glutamine stored in the muscle.
 By providing an abundance of external supplemental glutamine you can ensure the body always has adequate stores (Antonio and Street, 1999).

 Glutamine may also spare leucine, the key anabolic protein responsible for stimulating muscle protein synthesis.
-Hankard et al., (1996) found supplemental glutamine helped spare leucine oxidation or use.
+Hankard et al., (1996) found intravenous infusions of glutamine helped spare leucine oxidation or use.
 Other research by Boelens et al., (2001) found glutamine may reduce muscle catabolism or atrophy (wasting).

-Other research by Dahl et al., (1996) stipulated that glutamine may increase cell osmolality, which can increase cell swelling and volume.
-Recent research by hypertrophy expert Brad Schoenfeld highlighted this as one of the 3 key mechanisms behind muscle growth which may support this theory.
+Other research by Dahl et al., (1996) stipulated that glutamine studied in rats may increase cell osmolality, which can increase cell swelling and volume.
+Recent research by hypertrophy expert Brad Schoenfeld highlighted this as one of the three key mechanisms behind muscle growth which may support this theory.

 Direct research by Hakimi et al., (2012) found significant improvements when adding glutamine supplementation into a weight training program.
-The participants showed significantly greater increases in upper and lower body strength, explosive muscular power, testosterone levels, Growth Hormone and IGF-1 along with lower cortisol concentrations levels.
+The previously untrained participants showed significantly greater increases in upper and lower body strength, explosive muscular power, testosterone levels, Growth Hormone, and IGF-1 along with lower cortisol concentrations levels.